Drug information provided by: IBM Micromedex

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of montelukast in children 1 year of age and older with asthma, children 6 years of age and older with exercise-induced bronchoconstriction, children 2 years of age and older with seasonal allergies, or children 6 months of age and older with perennial allergies.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of montelukast in children 1 year of age and older with asthma, children 6 years of age and older with exercise-induced bronchoconstriction, children 2 years of age and older with seasonal allergic rhinitis, or children 6 months of age and older with perennial allergic rhinitis.
 Safety and efficacy have not been established in children below these age groups.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.